 When you wake up, you will be in the Post Anesthesia Care Unit (PACU).
 While you are in the PACU, your nurse will check your heart beat, breathing rate, temperature, and blood pressure.
 Your nurse will also check your urine output to make sure your flow of urine is not blocked.
-You will still have the urinary catheter in place.
+You may still have the urinary catheter in place.
 It may be removed before you are discharged or a few days after your procedure.
 When you are awake and alert, you will be discharged.

 Do not drive for 24 hours after your procedure.

 If you had a biopsy or a tumor removal, you will have a scab inside your bladder.
 It will loosen within a month.
 If the scab loosens before your healing is complete, it may cause bleeding.
 If this happens, rest and increase your liquid intake.
 Most bleeding will stop in 3 to 4 hours, but it is best to rest that day to help stop the bleeding.
 Call your doctor if you continue to bleed, or if you are not able to urinate.

 You will most likely experience hematuria (blood in your urine) after your procedure.
-This should clear within 1 week.
+This should go away within 1 week.

-You may also have frequent urination and dysuria (pain or burning when you urinate).
+You may also have frequent urination and pain or burning when you urinate.
 This can last for 3 to 4 weeks, they should be improving as you heal.
 If they do not improve or if they worsen, call your doctor, because you may have a urinary tract infection (UTI).

-To help relieve both of these symptoms, drink eight, 8-ounce glasses of liquids a day for the first 2 weeks after your procedure.
+To help relieve both of these symptoms, drink 8 (8-ounce) glasses of liquids a day for the first 2 weeks after your procedure.
 Avoid drinking liquids after 8:00 pm so that you don’t have to go to the bathroom during the night.
 Be sure to get plenty of rest.